The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

 Can ZZ Plants Survive Without Sunlight?

-Most new growers believe that this Instagrammable plant does not require sunlight, but it is not valid.
+Most new growers believe the ZZ plant does not require sunlight, but that is not true.

 Therefore, keeping them in the dark corners will push back their foliage growth and invite other plant-related diseases.

-Even regular watering or fertilizing is unlikely to save your plant as long as it does not receive sunlight.
+Even regular watering or fertilizing is unlikely to save your plant if it does not receive sunlight.

 Quick Tip: In zones 10 to 12, you can grow them outside in areas with filtered light, as long as it does not dry up their leaves.